Khwezi1708/MScThesisSAPP/README.md

 # MScThesisSAPP
- Repository for Khwezi Rasmussen's Masters Thesis in the Southern African Power Pool exploring AI and renewable energy dynamics.
+Repository for Khwezi Rasmussen's Master's thesis on AI-driven forecasting and renewable energy dynamics in the Southern African Power Pool (SAPP).
+This project explores multiple forecasting algorithms, including LEAR, LSTM, and hybrid LSTMs combined with Wavelet Transforms and Convolutional Neural Networks (CNNs).
+It also includes exploratory data analysis of datasets from the Zambezi River Authority, Day-Ahead Market prices within the SAPP, and a solar generation profile relevant to the region.